 Hof is also dead.
 Underground.
 Pushing up daisies.
 The good news for his constituency is that a Republican will be appointed to fill the position.
 How embarrassed is Romanov?
 Beaten twice by a dead man who wrote “The Art of the Pimp” and starred in the HBO reality series, Cathouse?

-Perhaps she will channel Hillary, and fade away into the woods, mumbling “At this point, what difference does it make?”We value your comments!
-Please weigh in on our comment section below.
+Perhaps she will channel Hillary, and fade away into the woods, mumbling “At this point, what difference does it make?”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com